SeanCannock/InternetTestExample/README.md

 case itself, though I think such implementation is only practical on a larger codebase, it is hard for me to understand why some of these cases may even require gherkin, though respect that a system may expect it.

-Last but not least, there are cases that I have not covered, though I felt it more important to prove that I could make my code function in the potentially high quality coding standards expected for a large financial system.
-The other Javascript alerts I didn't cover would have been repeating code that's already proven to function here.
-I felt it most important here that I get the particular methods I use correct, and that no time is wasted in the execution.
 Though I use a lot of XPath to find my elements, this has been more to do with a lack of tags on the website being tested itself.